Singapore Built Environment · Sector

 Cut site supervisor time-to-fill from 14 weeks to 5

 Two priority projects were stalling because supervisor roles sat open for months.
 Generic JDs and a weak EVP were losing candidates to larger contractors.
-Alvigor repositioned the role around outcomes and growth path, rewrote the offer narrative, and routed mid-career hires through CCP funding.
+ALVIGOR repositioned the role around outcomes and growth path, rewrote the offer narrative, and routed mid-career hires through a structured conversion pathway.

 Composite example